vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-01-23-rag-application-with-langchain.markdown

 ![cat](https://github.com/vipul-maheshwari/vipul-maheshwari.github.io/blob/main/images/make_your_application_with_rag/cat.png?raw=true)

-*If you've ever thought about creating a custom bot for your documents or website that interacts based on specific data, you're in the right place.
-I'm here to assist you in developing a bot that leverages Langchain and RAG strategies for this purpose.*
+*If you're considering making a personalized bot for your documents or your website that responds to you, you're in the right spot.
+I'm here to help you create a bot using Langchain and RAG strategies for this purpose.*

 ### Understanding the Limitations of ChatGPT and LLMs

 ChatGPTs and other Large Language Models (LLMs) are extensively trained on text corpora to comprehend language semantics and coherence.
 Despite their impressive capabilities, these models have limitations that require careful consideration for particular use cases.
 One significant challenge is the potential for hallucinations, where the model might generate inaccurate or contextually irrelevant information.

-Imagine requesting the model to enhance your company policies; in such scenarios, ChatGPTs and other Large Language Models might struggle to provide factual responses because they lack training on your company's specific policies.
+Imagine requesting the model to enhance your company policies; in such scenarios, ChatGPTs and other Large Language Models might struggle to provide factual responses because they lack training on your company's data.
 Instead, they may generate nonsensical or irrelevant responses, which can be unhelpful.
 So, how can we ensure that an LLM comprehends our specific data and generates responses accordingly?
 This is where techniques like Retrieval Augmentation Generation (RAG) come to the rescue.

 ![RAG](https://github.com/vipul-maheshwari/vipul-maheshwari.github.io/blob/main/images/make_your_application_with_rag/LLM_without_RAG.png?raw=true)